boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/range-navigator.md

 **Font Size**

 This allows you to apply the specified size of the font to the widget title if the **Title Auto Font Size** is disabled.
-Value can be between 10 and 44.
+The value can be between 10 and 44.

 #### Subtitle Auto Font Size